sheabunge/bp-security-check/readme.txt

 2. Activate the plugin through the __(Plugins > Installed Plugins)__ menu in WordPress
 3. Done!
 The plugin has no settings to configure, just install and activate

-== Frequently Asked Questions ==

-= I have a question… =
-Great!
-I'll be happy to answer your support requests, feedback, and suggestions in the [Support Forums](http://wordpress.org/support/plugin/bp-security-check)

 == Changelog ==

 = 1.2.0 =